lucasolaini/computational-intelligence/Lab2/readme.md

 This script implements two evalution startegies, namely $(1+\lambda)$ and $(1,\lambda)$, to find the best strategy to win at [Nim](https://en.wikipedia.org/wiki/Nim).

 The game supports two versions: *normal game* and *misère play*.
 In *normal game* the player who takes the last object wins.
-Instead, if Nim is played as a *misère game*, the player to take the last object loses.
+Instead, if Nim is played as a *misère game*, the player who takes the last object loses.

 Both versions of the game, along with the optimal strategies to win, are implemented.